svn2github/CUDA-Z/doc/readme.txt

    http://subversion.tigris.org/ http://tortoisesvn.net/

-Now you have enough tools for building CUDA-Z. I would recommend you to add all binary folders of installed tools to system PATH variable or tovsvars32.bat located in your "X:\Programme\Microsoft Visual Studio <n>\Common7\Tools\".
+Now you have enough tools for building CUDA-Z. I would recommend you to add all binary folders of installed tools to system PATH variable or to vsvars32.bat located in your "X:\Programme\Microsoft Visual Studio <n>\Common7\Tools\".
 Now open Visual Studio Command Prompt, go to folder where you have placed source code of CUDA-Z and type: